juripero/ryft-server/docs/rest/aggs.md

 to latitude/longitude to get centroid point.
 This algorithm consumes CPU resources since we need to calculate a lot of `sin/cos` values, but the centroid point is more precisely.

+# Date histogram aggregation

+Date histogram splits search results on buckets and counts number of rows inside.
+Key of a bucket is interval and its values are rows, each contains datetime field from the interval.
+It is also possible to apply sub-aggregaton to each bucket.

+`field` (required) - name of a field that contains date.

+`interval` (required) - time interval.
+Possible values: `year`, `quarter`, `month`, `week`, `day`, `hour`, `minute`, `second`.

+    It may also be specified with time-units: `d`, `h`, `m`, `s`, `ms`, `micros`, `nanos`.
+    Fractional time values are not supported.

+`offset` (optional) - the offset parameter is used to change the start value of each bucket by the specified positive (+) or negative offset (-) duration.

+`time_zone` (optional) - date-times are stored in `UTC`.
+By default, all bucketing and rounding is also done in `UTC`.
+The `time_zone` parameter can be used to indicate that bucketing should use a different time zone.
+It may be set as UTC offset (e.g. +01:00, -08:00) or as time zone id in TZ database.

+`format` (optional) - the response has `key_as_string` field, that represents time interval formatted with the `format` value.
+It supports jodaDate notation.
+E.g. "yyyy-MM-dd".

+`keyed` (optional) - show buckets as a list or as a map.

+`min_doc_count` (optional) - show aggregation results only for buckets that have number of documents not less then value of this parameter.

+`_aggs` (optional) - sub-aggregations.
+You can use any single-bucket aggregaton described above.